What is Help to Buy (Wales)?

-Between its launch in January 2014 and the end of 2017 more than 6,400 people bought a home using Help to Buy (Wales), with almost three quarters of these homes being purchased by first-time buyers.
+Between its launch in January 2014 and the end of March 2019 more than 8,700 people bought a home using Help to Buy (Wales), with more than three quarters of these homes being purchased by first-time buyers.

 How do I pay back my Help to Buy (Wales) equity loan?

 The equity loan provided by the government is interest-free for the first five years.
 Interest is then charged at 1.75% in year six.